CMMC Certification Assessment

 Conduct a Gap Assessment

-Evaluate your current environment against NIST SP 800-171 requirements.
+Evaluate your environment against all 110 NIST SP 800-171 requirements.

 Define and Validate the CUI Boundary